MicrosoftDocs/azure-dev-docs/articles/github/github-key-vault.md

 - A GitHub account.
 If you don't have one, sign up for [free](https://github.com/join).
 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - An Azure App connected to a GitHub repository.
 This example uses [Deploy containers to Azure App Service](../javascript/tutorial/tutorial-vscode-docker-node/tutorial-vscode-docker-node-01.md).
-- An Key Vault.
+- A Key Vault.
 You can create a Key Vault using the [Azure portal](/azure/key-vault/secrets/quick-create-portal), [Azure CLI](/azure/key-vault/secrets/quick-create-cli), or [Azure PowerShell](/azure/key-vault/secrets/quick-create-powershell).

 ## Workflow file overview